ng-nj/ng-nj.org/README.md

 `gulp` or `gulp build` - packages, minifies, uglifies, and does a ton of other stuff to the source files before dumping them in the **dist/** directory.
-Those are the files that hsould be hosted to go live.
+Those are the files that should be hosted to go live.

 `gulp test` - Runs karma with unit tests (Jasmine), also recreates Istanbul code